 Types of Ovulation Issues

 Ovulation issues account for 30% of female fertility issues.
-There are a couple different reasons behind delayed ovulation – or even a total lack of ovulation.
+There are a couple different reasons for delayed ovulation – or even a total lack of ovulation.

 Causes of Irregular Ovulation